ambideXtrous9/StockScreener-MCP-with-Langchain-/README.md

-# 🧠 Stock Analysis Agent with Qwen3, Ollama, LangChain & MCP
+# 🧠 Stock Analysis using MCP Local LLM(Ollama Qwen3) with LangChain

 This project demonstrates how to build a fully local AI assistant that provides detailed stock analysis using:

-    1. Qwen3: A powerful open-source large language model developed by Alibaba Cloud.
+    ### 1. Qwen3: A powerful open-source large language model developed by Alibaba Cloud.

-    2. Ollama: A tool for running large language models locally.
+    ### 2. Ollama: A tool for running large language models locally.

-    3. LangChain: A framework for developing applications powered by language models.
+    ### 3. LangChain: A framework for developing applications powered by language models.

-    4. MCP (Model Context Protocol): Enables structured tool usage by the language model.
+    ### 4. MCP (Model Context Protocol): Enables structured tool usage by the language model.

-    5. BeautifulSoup: For web scraping financial data from Screener.in.
+    ### 5. BeautifulSoup: For web scraping financial data from Screener.in.

 ## 📦 Features